 Analysts - More than ever before, analytics are critical to making timely, well-informed decisions.
 From data analytics to business analytics, geospatial data is also becoming critical.
 GIS can provide the basemaps and geospatial infrastructure to power new and emerging technologies that will automate much of our world.
 Autonomous cars are a clear example of this, but along those same lines, utility switches, water gauges, cell phone towers, transportation routing and more will be powered with AI using geospatial data and analysis.

 Technology today allows for unprecedented data gathering, and much of this data has a geographical context.
 Modeling and understanding this data through a spatiotemporal lens greatly improves the usefulness of the data and extent of the results.
-Building on the knowledge and expertise of the GIS industry enables companies like OmniSci, a GPU-accelerated analytics platform powering sub-second queries on tens of millions of rows of geospatial data, to build spatiotemporal tools right in the platform.
+Building on the knowledge and expertise of the GIS industry enables companies like OmniSci, an accelerated analytics platform powering sub-second queries on tens of millions of rows of geospatial data, to build spatiotemporal tools right in the platform.

 Geospatial capabilities and skills are in increasing demand, and geospatial roles are moving to become an integral part in data analytics, AI, big data and more.
 Organizations that embrace the skills and expertise of GIS professionals early on will have a competitive advantage.
 To stay ahead of the curve, GIS professionals should continue to expand beyond the tactical skill set of GIS tools and connect with other departments across the organization.

 See how OmniSci enables geospatial insights by bridging the divide between BI and GIS data with records in the billions of rows and more.
 Meet the team at FOSS4G San Diego from April 15-18, 2019 as a sponsor and exhibitor--stop by the booth to chat with OmniSci data engineers.
 You can also join these talks at FOSS4G to learn more: